LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models: Conclusion

 \section{Conclusion}

-In this work, we explored the rapid performance prediction for logic synthesis under given optimization flows.
-We highlighted the importance of jointly considering the spatial and temporal information, i.e., the graph structure that represents the circuit, and the optimization sequence, respectively.
-With spatio-temporal information, we proposed two hybrid GNN-based models to predict the synthesized design area and latency: the first is GNN with supernode, and the second is hybrid GNN with LSTM, where the supernode and LSTM encodes the temporal information.
-We built a large dataset from 11 circuit designs to evaluate our predictor on both seen and unseen designs.
-Evaluation shows that the testing MAPE on designs seen and unseen during training are no more than 1.2\% and 3.1\%, respectively.
+Aiming to fulfill the two fundamental requirements of production-ready ML in EDA (i.e., the high-accuracy requirement and the generalization capability), we propose a novel approach, LOSTIN, which targets the rapid and accurate performance predictions of logic synthesis flows with great generalization capability across different circuit designs.
+We highlight the importance of jointly considering the spatial information from circuit structures and the temporal information from synthesis flows.
+Accordingly, two hybrid GNN-based models that simultaneously exploit spatio-temporal information are proposed to predict the synthesized design area and delay.
+Specifically, the first model uses a GNN to characterize circuit designs armed with a supernode to encode temporal information, and the second model composes of a GNN for spatial learning and an LSTM for temporal learning.
+To evaluate our predictors in both transductive and inductive scenarios, we build a large dataset based on eleven circuit designs.
+Evaluation shows that the testing MAPE on designs seen (i.e., transductive) and unseen (i.e., inductive) during training are no more than 1.2\% and 3.1\%, respectively.
 The proposed approach demonstrates great generalization capability across designs, without resorting to any retraining.